frezik/castellated/README.md

   change to get there?
 Would the strengthened parameter only apply to new user signups, or would old users be updated automatically when they next sign in?
+* You run a password storage system that was coded by some guy who left the company 5 years ago.
+It doesn't use salt, or it uses a weak salt, or it uses `crypt()`, or it has any number of other problems that make it weaker than it should be.
+You would like to replace it, but what do you do with all the passwords already in the system?

 Standard password storage advice rarely touches on these issues.